mindscan-de/BrightFlux/README.md

   * where does this message come from in the code and annotate this message with a software component / swim-lane
 * transform logs from one system (source) to the other - e.g. recovery mode if one of the systems stopped logging but the other system was receiving the logs as well and logged them
   * reconstruct logs

+Log-Analysis-Project-File

+* [LAPF] Annotate Logmessages
+  * [LAPF] save annotations to an analysis project file
+  * [LAPF] load annotations from analyis project file for a file

+DataFrame Core Stuff

+* [DFCORE] Support original Index
+  * [DFCORE] copy the original index in a derived dataframe
+* [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
+* [DFCORE] reindex "__idx" row on dataframe filtering and dataframe column selection

+Startup

 * Do a real application startup, such that the components are properly initialized - instead of "enabling" features.

-* Have different annotation frames / highlight frames for each base document.
+* Have different annotation frames / highlight frames for each base document and combine via strategy...

 * UI/UX
   * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.
   * Copy current selected row to clipboard
+  * Load favorite recipes directly into context menu, should be depending on the data frame columns.
+  * add Markers to annotation dataframe
+  * add Videotimestamp annotations to annotation dataframe

 * Support log correlation and videos, e.g. identify timestamps in video and correlate them to logs